syler11/MS3-ProGroup-App/README.md

 3. Login page inputfield label and prefill text were overlapping.
 Issue solved with placeholder=" " within the input tags.
 4. Populate fileds from exisiting collection into another collection
 5. Search by dates
+6. Database wasn't registering the PAX and Rooms field value as the field was disabled.

 Technologies used:
 JQuery